HelpGiveThanks/HGTconfiguration/README.md

 1. click move
 1. change folder name to your Bug Genie's folder name which if you followed my recommendation you named 'pm' for project manager.
 1. go to YOURTGBfolder/
-1. Upload image files to replace custom-header.png (site icon) and favicon.png (these will be used by Vanilla later on in this install)
+1. Upload image files to replace custom-header.png (site icon) and favicon.png
 1. Go to your website's buggenie http://YOURSITE.COM/YOURTGBfolder/
 1. click the 'Overview' button.

-Configure headertop.inc.php file

-7. open the /core/templates/  headertop.inc.php
+C. open and configure the /core/templates/  headertop.inc.php

 1. Experiment with icon size and padding to get best look.
+Keep the height amount at or below 30px, as anything greater will shift the breadcrumb text under it over the right.
 2. http://YOURSITE.COM/YOURforum/
 3. https://github.com/YOURorganization/  OR  https://drive.google.com/YOURdrive  OR   other collaborative document creating, editing, etc. web tool.